kyle-mge/FSopenAPI-for-Bash/README.md

 - If Huawei decides to change structures or add/ remove datafields, the queries will might crash.
 SQL-Queries are more or less hardcoded based on the data provided by the API and my plant (SUN2000 8KTL-M1).
 - I do not garantuee any functionality, safety or security (Passwords might be easily gathered, so be wise in using accounts with least amount of access rights, secure the .conf-File against unauthorized access, etc.).
 Primarily I created these scripts for my needs.
-- Last but not least: if you keen on contributing in the development, feel free to contact me.
+- Last but not least: if you're keen on contributing in the development, feel free to contact me.

 # Configuration
 ## Install Prerequisites